Immigration to the United States: Economic impact

 High-skilled immigration and low-skilled immigration have both been found to make economic conditions better for the average immigrant and the average American.
 The overall impact of immigration on the economy tends to be minimal.
 Research suggests that diversity has a net positive effect on productivity and economic prosperity.
-Contributions by immigrants through taxation and the economy have been found to exceed the cost of services they use.
+A 2026 white paper by the Cato Institute found that from 1994 to 2023, contributions by immigrants through taxation and economic activity exceeded the cost of services used by immigrants on an annual and cumulative basis.
+The study further found that over the entire period, immigrants generated a $14.5 trillion fiscal surplus in 2024 dollars and saved the country $3.9 trillion in interest on the national debt.
+The paper concludes that immigrants have prevented a fiscal crisis, and that without their impact the national debt would be 205% of GDP, almost double its actual proportion.
 Overall immigration has not had much effect on native wage inequality but low-skill immigration has been linked to greater income inequality in the native population.
 Labor unions have historically opposed immigration over economic concerns.

 Immigrants have also been found to raise economic productivity, as they are more likely to take jobs that natives are unwilling to do.
 Research indicates that immigrants are more likely to work in risky jobs than U.S.-born workers, partly due to differences in average characteristics, such as immigrants' lower English language ability and educational attainment.
 Refugees have been found to integrate more slowly into the labor market than other immigrants, but they have also been found to increase government revenue overall.
 Immigration has also been correlated with increased innovation and entrepreneurship, and immigrants are more likely to start businesses than people born in The United States.

 Undocumented immigrants have also been found to have a positive effect on economic conditions in the United States.
 According to NPR in 2005, about 3% of illegal immigrants were working in agriculture, and the H-2A visa allows U.S. employers to bring foreign nationals to the United States to fill temporary agricultural jobs.
 States that imposed harsher immigration laws were found to suffer significant economic losses.

 In May 2024, research conducted at Federal Reserve Bank of Kansas City suggested that immigration to the United States surged during 2022–2023 and the inflow of migrants to the country acted as a powerful catalyst in cooling overheated labor markets and tempering wage growth across industries and states.
 The study showed that from Dec 2021 to Dec 2023 there existed a negative correlation between an industry's migrant employment growth and wage growth: an increase in migrant employment growth of 1 percentage point lead to a 0.7 percentage point reduction in wage growth.
 It was found that an increase in employment growth, stemming from migrant workers, of 1 percentage point lead to a 0.5 percentage point reduction in job vacancy rates.